VaibhavK289/Obsidian-notes-webdev/MERN Web dev/HTML/HTML Tags.md

 20. "<"video">" - use to attach videos to webpage.
 21. "<"video control">" - use to attach video and provides various control keys.
 22. "<"video control controlslist "" ">" - use to attach video and add or remove various controls keys.
+23. "<"action">" - used to specify where data will be send after the form is submitted.
+24. "<"audio">" - use to attach an audio file in the webpage.

 			    		<html>